BIG IDEA: INVESTIGATION UNDER THE SUN REVEALS THE FUTILITY OF

 people to satisfy your every whim — certainly he did not have any workload which he did not choose to bear

-Some people devote their lives to climbing the ladder of power and control — the money might not be the main thing to them; What gives them pleasure is the opportunity to command others
+Some people devote their lives to climbing the ladder of power and control — the money might not be the main thing to them; What gives them pleasure is the opportunity to command others.

 Remember Matt.
-20:25-26 “You know that the rulers of the Gentiles lord it over them, and their great maen exercise authority over them.
-It is not so among you, but whoever wishes to become great among you shall be your servant”
+20:25-26 “You know that the rulers of the Gentiles lord it over them, and their great men exercise authority over them.
+It is not so among you, but whoever wishes

-That does not mean that you won’t be in a position of authority with a large area of responsibility (cf. the Apostle Paul) –but you won’t view and treat those under you as slaves – rather your desire is to serve them
+That does not mean that you won’t be in a position of authority with a large area of responsibility (cf. the Apostle Paul) –but you won’t view and treat those under you as slaves – rather your desire is to serve them.

 Transition: slaves also viewed as objects of wealth